 To successfully play the split stroke, you might need to challenge your notion of what strumming is.
 You can thumb-strum the stroke at a slow speed, but when the tempo picks up, that approach probably won’t work.
 So, it’s best to learn the strum using your index finger, with the primary motion coming from the rotation of your forearm.
 Check out our lesson by Ralph Shaw here.

 Earl Scruggs–Style Banjo Rolls

-Because the banjo and the ukulele share a common high G string, right-hand techniques for banjo sound great on the uke!
+Because the banjo and the ukulele share a common high G string, right-hand techniques for banjo sound great on the uke.

 What banjo players call three-finger picking makes use of two fingers and the thumb.
 Since the late 1940s, when North Carolina banjo legend Earl Scruggs figured out a super-fast and syncopated way to three-finger pick, the term “Scruggs style” has been synonymous with bluegrass banjo.
 Scruggs popularized this technique in his work with Flatt & Scruggs and the Foggy Mountain Boys—yes, that’s the inspiration for the “Soggy Bottom Boys” moniker in the Coen Brothers film O Brother, Where Art Thou?

 To become a Scruggs-style picker on uke (or banjo), you need to learn a handful of three-finger rolls and their variations.
 When playing a solo, you’ll pick the melody of a song and use the rolls to fill the gaps between melody notes or embellish them.
 Here’s a great lesson by Fred Sokolow that ports over some banjo techniques to the uke.